sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 ## User Accounts on Lab Computers

->**The lab's default password for computer user accounts is `telerobo2156`.
-Please use this password for lab administrator accounts on lab computers.
-Personal user accounts that are actively being used should have personal passwords.
-When you no longer need to use a personal account (e.g. when you graduate or will no longer be working with the lab) it should be deleted, but at the very least its password should be changed to the lab default password.**
+>**The lab's default password is `FlamencoMagnet`.
+This password should be used for lab administrator accounts on all lab computers.
+Actively used personal user accounts on lab computers should have personal passwords.
+When you no longer need to use a personal account (e.g. when you graduate or will no longer be working with the lab) it should be removed from the computer, but at the very least its password should be changed to the lab default password.**

->**Old lab default passwords:** None yet, this is where old passwords will be listed if the lab default password changes.
+>**The lab administrator account was previously called `Telerobotics` or `telerobotics`.
+Previous lab default passwords are: `telerobo2156`.
+Computers with old administrator accounts and or passwords do not need to be updated to comply with the rules in outlined below.
+Lab members should just be aware that these old accounts and passwords exist.**

 >**Passwords on Linux:** You may need to bypass password complexity requirements to use the default lab password on Linux.
 To do so use `sudo passwd <username>` from the command line where you replace `<username>` with the username of the account whose password is being changed.

 Every computer in the lab must have a user for the purposes of lab computer administration according to the following rules:

-- Username: `Telerobotics` or `telerobotics`
+- **Username (Linux)**: `labadmin` (set Full Name to `Lab Admin`)
+- **Username (Windows)**: `LabAdmin`
-- Password: `telerobo2156`
+- Password: `FlamencoMagnet`
-- The `Telerobotics` user must have full administration privileges
+- The `labadmin` user must have full administration privileges
-- The `Telerobotics` user **must not** be used for anything other than general administration of the computer (e.g. creating and removing other users, installing software for all users, etc.). **No lab work should be conducted from the `Telerobotics` user**.
+- The `labadmin` user **must not** be used for anything other than general administration of the computer (e.g. creating and removing other users, installing software for all users, etc.). **No lab work should be conducted from the `labadmin` user**.
-- If a computer has multiple operating systems, there **must** be a `Telerobotics` user on each operating system.
+- If a computer has multiple operating systems, there **must** be a `labadmin` user on each operating system.

-By having a `Telerobotics` user on every computer, we can avoid lost data due to forgotten passwords and can create/remove users on the computer under which actual research/work should be taking place.
-The department IT team will usually also put a `localadmin` user on Windows operating systems.
-This user serves the same purpose that the `Telerobotics` user is meant to serve but we have the `Telerobotics` users to avoid contacting IT whenever we need to create/remove a user, etc.
+By having a `labadmin` user on every computer, we can avoid lost data due to forgotten passwords and can create/remove users under which actual research/work should be taking place.
+The department IT team will usually also put a `localadmin` user (or similar) on Windows operating systems.
+This user serves the same purpose that the `labadmin` user is meant to serve but we have the `labadmin` users to avoid contacting IT whenever we need to create/remove a user, etc.

 In general, each member of the lab should have a **personal user account** on the computer(s) that they regularly use.
 The reason for this is that things like [SSH authentication with Git](necessary_skills/Using_Git_with_SSH.md) and [mounting the lab network drive](Lab_Network_Drive.md) require passwords and authentication that is specific to a particular member of the lab and these things get very messy when multiple people are sharing the same user.
 It also makes it easy to remove any sensitive personal information such as saved web browser login info (Google Chrome login, etc.), saved cloud drive syncing login info (e.g. Google Drive, OneDrive, etc.), and other similar items when a member of the lab leaves/graduates by simply removing any of their personal user accounts from lab computers.